CS6620-S21/Building-an-Enhanced-CI-Pipeline/assets/deploying_application_GKE.md

  4. Once the command finishes, you can see the cluster's three noded (created by default) by running the below commands:
     `kubectl get nodes`

 **Once the cluster is ready, you can go ahead and deploy the application to GKE.
-You will create replicas(pods) for deployment
+You will create replicas(pods) for deployment.
 One Deployment Pod contains only one container (the docker image of your application).**

 NOTE: You also create a HorizontalPodAutoscaler resource that scales the number of Pods from 3 to a number between 1 and 5, based on CPU load.

 1. Ensure that you are connected to your GKE cluster.